prachithakur26/Python_Data_Analysis_Project/README.md

 # Python_Data_Analysis_Project
-It is a complete analysis of diwali sales data using python (numpy, pandas, matplotlib, seaborn)
+It is a complete analysis of Diwali sales data using Python (numpy, pandas, matplotlib, seaborn)